 Before you pour cinnamon glaze over this gingerbread loaf, make sure the loaf is cooled down completely.

 The glaze is a mixture of powdered sugar, milk, ground cinnamon and lemon juice.
 These 4 ingredients are mixed together until smooth.
-Note that for a thicker glaze add more sugar, for thinner glaze add more milk.
+Note that for a thicker glaze add more sugar, for a thinner glaze add more milk.

 Tips for making gingerbread loaf